One component that is supposed to make WinDIY more secure is the pitch actuator.

 The required parts

-You can find the plastic parts shown in the Nerdiy-GitHub.
+The plastic parts shown can be found in the Nerdiy GitHub.
 Here: https://github.com/Nerdiyde/WinDIY/tree/master/pitch-actuator

 I printed the parts with the following settings.